BY CHRISTOPHER HASKELL

 Do not get me wrong, Harvey Keitel is a supreme actor, but compared to the character that De Niro supplies, Keitel falls flat.
-Charlie is a tough character to portray however.
-Charlie wants nothing more than to please his rich uncle and to do so he collects debts.
-But however stingy you take Charlie to be, his willingness to break the rules with both Johnny Boy and Johnny’s cousin, Teresa, a suffering narcoleptic whom he harbors feelings for, you start to wonder if a single human being could possibly be as conflicted as Charlie.
-Throw Catholic guilt on top of the other burdens the character bears and you have one complicated labyrinth of emotions to portray.
-Not for a lack of effort, Harvey Keitel fails to drive the character of Charlie to its full potential.
+Charlie is a tough character to portray, however.
+Charlie wants nothing more than to please his wealthy uncle, so he collects debts.
+But however stingy Charlie is, his willingness to break the rules with both Johnny Boy and Johnny’s cousin, Teresa, a suffering narcoleptic whom he harbors feelings for, you start to wonder if a single human being could be as conflicted as Charlie.
+Throw Catholic guilt on the other burdens the character bears, and you have one complicated labyrinth of emotions to portray.
+Not for lack of effort, Harvey Keitel fails to drive the character of Charlie to its full potential.

 Martin Scorsese wrote the film while scouring the streets of Little Italy to enhance the film’s authenticity, and that effort shows.
 Gritty and anti-ostentatious, “Mean Streets” is raw and compelling.
 A movie from the 70s carrying the weight and feel of a modern New York drama proves the reality that Scorsese drives into every scene on the dirty streets and in the grimy bars.
 There is a true art to how Scorsese develops a film about New York, compared to that of the Woody Allen of the dramatic thriller.